 - The decision regarding whether you are allowed back into the United States is not under InterExchange's control.
 While interns and trainees have rarely had problems in the past, there is always a small chance you will not be allowed back into the U.S. You will need to take this into consideration when making your decision about whether to travel internationally.

-Next: On the Job »
+Next: Driving in the U.S. »